adamchainz/django-upgrade/README.rst

 ``assertFormError()`` and ``assertFormsetError()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rewrites calls to these assertion functions from the old signature to the new one.
+Rewrites calls to these assertion functions from the old signatures to the new ones.

 .. code-block:: diff